 Every lesson needs a conversation starter.
 Whether teachers want to warm up a class, emphasize a particular grammar or vocabulary lesson, or wrap things up with a fun twist, ESL Games for the Classroom offers interactive classroom activities that require little to no prep work to make learning fun.

-With 50 role plays that span a wide variety of topics, teachers will almost always be able to find a role play that fits with any lesson topic with ESL Role Plays.
-Inside are role plays that cover everything from government regulations to messy roommates.
+With 50 role plays that span a wide variety of topics, you’ll almost always be able to find a role play that will fit your lesson topic.
+Inside are role plays that cover everything from government regulation to messy roommates.

 Interactive Dictations is a low-intermediate to intermediate level text that's intended to improve the listening, speaking, and writing skills of ESL students.
 Each dictation is preceded by an introduction and vocabulary/pronunciation work, then followed by a variety of discussion topics.